-Building on its long tradition of leading thematic discussions and exhibitions related to issues in the arts from a campus-wide perspective, the Cornell Council for the Arts (CCA) has initiated a CCA Biennial -- a two-year platform for engaging the most urgent questions that artists face within culture and life in the 21st century.
-While it has brought critical issues in the arts to the Cornell community in many exhibition formats since its start in 1947, the CCA has established a Biennial to serve as its primary means of bringing faculty and students together around an idea that impacts the visual and performing arts both within and outside of the university.
+Building on its long tradition of leading thematic discussions and exhibitions related to issues in the arts from a campus-wide perspective, the Cornell Council for the Arts (CCA) hosted its first ever Biennial in 2014 — a two-year platform for engaging the most urgent questions that artists face within culture and life in the 21st century.
+While it has brought critical issues in the arts to the Cornell community in many exhibition formats since its start in 1964, the CCA has established a Biennial to serve as its primary means of bringing faculty and students together around an idea that impacts the visual and performing arts both within and outside of the university.